 Together, the symptoms a person may experience are called antidepressant withdrawal syndrome (AWS).

 Brain zaps and other symptoms of AWS are common.
-In fact, a systematic review and meta-analysis found that more than half of people who attempt to decrease their dosage or stop taking antidepressants altogether experience symptoms of withdrawal.
+In fact, a systematic review and meta-analysis found that more than half of people who attempt to decrease their dosage or stop taking antidepressants altogether experience withdrawal symptoms.

 Some other symptoms of AWS may include: